 The Analytic Imaging Facility is located on the 6th floor of the McKnight building, room 621, and on the fourth floor of the McKnight Building, room 413-B in the case of the Typhoon Trio Scanner/Phosphoimager.

-- Leica TCS SP5 Confocal Microscopy Instrumentation
+- Leica Stellaris 5 Inverted Confocal Microscopy System

 This software package consists of two parts – Volocity Visualization (rendering part) and Volocity Classification (3D/4D image analysis part).
 This product provides excellent visualization and editing tools along with great measurement and “feature search” capabilities.
 It allows researchers to discover, visualize and measure features hidden inside cells or tissues via analysis of images after restoration and rendering.

 The Volocity 3D Rendering software is the first true color 4D rendering software (3D plus time) designed for biomedical imaging.
-It uses new, highly advanced algorithms to provide high-speed easy to use, interactive rendering of time resolved color 3D image volumes.
-This software allows volumetric object measurements, quantitative analysis of 4D images and compiling such images into movies.
+It uses new, highly advanced algorithms to provide high-speed easy to use, interactive rendering of time-resolved color 3D image volumes.
+This software allows volumetric object measurements, quantitative analysis of 4D images, and compiling such images into movies.

 - Leica Application Suite

 Leica application suite is useful for processing confocal images.
 It is capable of exporting image/movie files, photo manipulation (cropping, contrast adjustments, background subtraction), 3d projection/3d deconvolution, intensity measurements, co-localization measurements, and area measurements.